 Drunk driving is classified as misdemeanor in mist states.
 However, if the accident causes injury or death to another person or serious damage to property, it becomes a felony.
 Drunk driving can also be classified as felony, if the driver has committed several violations already.
-According to the website of Brent Horst Attorney At Law, the police who flagged you should follow certain procedures when testing you for DUI/DWI.
+According to the website of the Nashville criminal defense lawyer Brent Horst, the police who flagged you should follow certain procedures when testing you for DUI/DWI.
 This is for the protection of your Constitutional rights.

 Before everything else, the police officer who stopped you must have probable cause for doing so.
 They need to make sure that your rights are safeguarded during the traffic stop or arrest.
 While the law prohibits operating or being in control of a vehicle while intoxicated, this needs to be proven otherwise the charges will not stand.
 Here are the different tests that the police can use to prove DUI/DWI.